 I plan out the week of healthy recipes and then make my grocery list.

-A meal plan is CRUCIAL to saving money and sucessfully eating healthy on a budget.
+A meal plan is CRUCIAL to saving money and successfully eating healthy on a budget.

 And if meal planning is overwhelming to you, as it was my mom–sign up for my plan.
 It is my gift to you.

-Tip #2 for How to Eat Healthy on a Budget: Keep frozen fruits and vegetables stocked in freezer.
+Tip #2: Keep frozen fruits and vegetables stocked in freezer.

 Frozen fruits and vegetables are just as healthier if not healthier than fresh produce, according to many studies.